lanl-ansi/PowerModelsGMD.jl/README.md

 add https://github.com/lanl-ansi/PowerModelsGMD.jl.git
 ```

-Note that some of the tests don't work.
+Note that some of the tests are commented out, and do not work.